Business Statistics

 The chart illustrates the survival rate of MSMEs, calculated by comparing the number of MSMEs created in a base year with those still operating in subsequent years.
 This serves as a measure of MSMEs' resilience to economic challenges.

-The survival rate for the analyzed MSMEs was 93% in their year of creation (2014).
-By the first year, 74% of these businesses remained in the market, and by the third year, the survival rate dropped to 55%.
-After nine years, the percentage of surviving MSMEs from the 2014 cohort was 35%.
+The survival rate of the MSME analyzed was 96.4% in their year of creation (2015).
+After the first year, 84.7% of firms remained in the market, and by the third year the survival rate had declined to 65.2%.
+After ten years, 34.2% of the MSMEs established in 2015 were still in operation.

 *Operational businesses include those classified as active, under provisional closure, or in temporary suspension.